Disclaimer

 - Watch

-again.
-The connection to the download server should eventually disappear (might enterTIME_WAIT
+ss -tan state establishedagain.
+The connection to the download server should eventually disappear (might enterTIME_WAITstate first).

 - Watch